LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       #### The 1873 Salon: The Good Beer

       For the 1873 Salon, Manet submitted a portrait of a working class Parisian man smoking his pipe and enjoying his beer.

       Called Le Bon Bock (The Good Beer) Manet for once judged the mood of the jury and the public.

       The work was seen as an icon of solidity and solidarity in the uncertain times following the disastrous Prussian war and the fall of the Third Empire.
 Soon, it started appearing all over Paris, including in gift shops and as the name of a pub.

-Manet also managed to make a rare sale, to the opera singer Jean-Baptiste Faure for the sum of 5,000 francs.
+      Manet also managed to make a rare sale, to the opera singer Jean-Baptiste Faure for the very considerable sum of 5,000 francs.

       #### 1874: Manet paints with Monet